 Those who change their address must present a copy to the office that issued the driving license for the first time.
 The cost of replacing the driving license with a new one is 25 euros.

-Exchange of driving license in Germany 2022: Where to change the document
+Exchange of driving license in Germany 2023: Where can you change the document?

 Responsible for the exchange is the Road Bureau which issues the driving license from the place of residence.